 - None of the sites are constrained by the availability or accessibility of sufficient water, sewer, and dry utilities.
-Therefore, no adjustments were made. - The net developable area on each site was adjusted to 95 percent of the parcel area to reflect the need to construct on-site improvements, including sidewalks and utility easements, and other land use controls. - The developable area on Site 8 was adjusted to approximately 60 percent of the parcel due to slope hazard constraints on the western third of the site. - The development capacity on three of the five sites that are currently developed with places of worship (Sites 10-12) and Sites 9 and 17 was limited to 15-20 units per acre to reflect the fact that those sites are adjacent to existing lower-density residential uses. - The development capacity at each of the sites was adjusted to 95 percent of the maximum density, and the number of units was rounded down to the nearest whole number, to reflect that not every housing project is built out to maximum density.
+Therefore, no adjustments were made on account of those factors. - The net developable area on each site was adjusted to 95 percent of the parcel area to reflect the need to construct on-site improvements, including sidewalks and utility easements, and other land use controls. - The developable area on Site 8 was adjusted to approximately 60 percent of the parcel due to slope hazard constraints on the western third of the site. - The development capacity on three of the five sites that are currently developed with places of worship (Sites 10-12) and Sites 9 and 17 was limited to 15-20 units per acre to reflect the proximity of those sites to existing, adjacent, lower-density residential uses. - The development capacity on one of the five sites that are currently developed with places of worship (Site 13) and Site 16 was limited to 8-10 units per acre to reflect the proximity of those sites to existing, adjacent, lower-density residential uses. - The development capacity at each of the sites was adjusted to 95 percent of the maximum density, and the number of units was rounded down to the nearest whole number, to reflect that not every housing project is built out to maximum density. - Sites identified as providing development capacity for accommodating very low or low income units (Sites 1-8 and 15) were assigned a density range of 30 to 50 dwelling units per acre (du/ac).
+This range is realistic, in part, due to examples of comparable affordable housing projects elsewhere in Orange County including, but not limited to, the following: - Huntington Beach Seniors, Huntington Beach (Jamboree Housing) 55.1 du/ac (0.78 acres) - Manchester-Orangewood, Anaheim (Jamboree Housing) 35.7 du/ac (2.86 acres) - Miraflores, Anaheim (National Core) 36.4 du/ac (2.36 acres) - Legacy Square, Santa Ana (National Core) 53.5 du/ac (1.74 acres) - Mountain View, Lake Forest (National Core) 36.2 du/ac (1.96 acres)